Contributing commentaries by pastors Sonny Islas, Albert Lopez and James Fire

 Then Israel said to Joseph, “Behold, I am about to die, but God will be with you, and bring you back to the land of your fathers.
 22 I give you one portion more than your brothers, which I took from the hand of the Amorite with my sword and my bow.”

-Joseph was probably thinking, I know Dad.
-I have seen how faithful God is
+Jacob promises Joseph that God would be with him: Joseph was probably thinking, I know Dad.
+I have seen how faithful God is.

 We read throughout chapter 39 of Genesis verses 2, 21 and 23 as examples.
 The words that stand out in those verses are: The Lord was with Joseph.